(first posted 10/4/2016) There were three primary reasons Ford spent (and lost) a whole lot of money on the Continental Mark II:

 The Continental name was continued for 1958, but just as a top-tier version of the new and ill-fated 1958 Lincoln.
 It was called Mark III, but was held in such low regard that Ford had no compunction in re-using that name for the real Mark III in 1968.

-And soon enough seemed like that was the really case, even if it was just a ’77 Thunderbird for half the price.
-I can’t tell them apart; can you?
+And soon enough it seemed like that was the really case, even if it was just a ’77 Thunderbird for half the price.
+Jeez; I can’t tell them apart; can you?

 Meanwhile back at GM, Ford’s bold assault on the top of the American luxury market could not be left unanswered.
 The response, the 1957 Cadillac Eldorado Brougham, was both similar yet different.
 The Fords were mainly listening to themselves and a few Continental die-hard owners to guide them to the “Modern Formal” design of the Mark II.
 Not Harley Earl; he listened carefully what regular folks were saying and reacting to at GM’s Futurama traveling circus.
 And the result was the Eldorado Brougham, a somewhat cynical distillation of what real Americans wanted in a luxury car, not those clubby, stuffy Fords.